-Genetic Counseling Note: Mutations, also known as pathogenic variants, in the CHEK2 gene are known to moderately increase an individual’s risk to develop breast, colon, and prostate cancers.
+Genetic Counseling Note: Having a mutation, also known as pathogenic variant, in the CHEK2 gene is known to moderately increase the risk to develop breast, colon, prostate, and other cancers.
 A CHEK2 mutation can be inherited from either parent (autosomal dominant) and passed to both sons and daughters.
 There are several options for cancer surveillance and risk reduction.
 The level of cancer risk, whether other cancers may also be linked with CHEK2 mutations, and the best medical management options for people with CHEK2 mutations are actively being studied.
 Genetic counseling for individuals considering CHEK2 testing, or who have been found to have a CHEK2 mutation, is highly recommended because cancer risks and medical management options for those with a CHEK2 mutation should be tailored based on test result and personal/family medical history.
 It is also important to stay updated.
 New research can lead to new information and management guidelines.

 Tell us a little bit about yourself

 I work for the State of Texas and am a mom of three.
 After becoming an empty nester, I decided to sell my house and downsize.
 This was a really big decision for me and required a lot of work on my part to sort through a lifetime of possessions and memories.
 In the midst of this big transition, I found a lump in my breast.
 This was a little more than a year ago.

 How did you learn you have a CHEK2 mutation?